The Best Swimsuits for a Mexico Beach Vacation in 2023

-They are so cute and comfortable so you can spend the day on the beach eating nachos and margs to your heart’s content without feeling self-conscious about any belly bloat.
+They are so cute and comfortable so you can spend the day on the beach eating nachos and margaritas to your heart’s content without feeling self-conscious about any belly bloat.

 Travelista Tip: I always wear a one-piece swimsuit whenever I visit a cenote or go on a snorkeling tour since they are the most comfortable when dealing with life vests and snorkel gear.

-They give you more coverage with just a peek of skin (but in the right places!).
+They give you more coverage with just a peek of skin–but in the right places!
 I really love the colorblock one piece swimsuits with bold colors.

 There’s a lot of different v-neck swimsuits to fit your style and body type including halter, plunge, ruffle, and more.

 Lace up swimsuits are similar to v-necks but can be a little more revealing.
 They also add a fun style element with the laces you can adjust to your liking.

 They’re perfect for a beach getaway, especially for a Mexico girls trip, birthday celebration, or bachelorette party.

 I usually always bring a coverup with me since they are lightweight and easy to throw on while you dry off after the pool or beach.

-It’s best to always wear biodegradable sunscreen whenever you are swimming in the ocean or a cenote in order to protect the eco-system.
+It’s best to always wear biodegradable sunscreen whenever you are swimming in the ocean or a cenote in order to protect the eco-system from harmful chemicals.

-However, some areas in the Riviera Maya, like Sian Ka’an for instance, prohibit any type of sunscreen to be worn so you’ll definitely want to wear a rash guard to protect yourself from a sunburn.
+However, some areas in the Riviera Maya, like at cenotes for instance, prohibit any type of sunscreen to be worn so you’ll definitely want to wear a rash guard to protect yourself from a sunburn.